-Sexual harassment continues to be a pervasive problem for employees and for their employers.
-Between 2018 and 2021, the EEOC reported nearly 30% of charges filed with the agency were based in sexual harassment.
-Women filed 78.2% of the sexual harassment charges in that same time.
-In Minnesota, more than a quarter of all charges filed with the Minnesota Department of Human Rights asserted claims of sex-based harassment or discrimination.
+Sexual harassment continues to be a pervasive problem for both employees and employers.
+In 2018, the EEOC reported a 12% spike in sexual harassment charges filed with the agency, as well as a staggering 50% increase in the number of lawsuits it brought on behalf of employees.
+In Minnesota, more than a quarter of all charges filed with the agency asserted claims of sex-based harassment or discrimination.
 Despite these sobering statistics, Minnesota employees have rights under both state and federal laws that protect them from unlawful workplace sexual harassment.
-Along with significant increases in sexual harassment and sex discrimination claims since the #Metoo movement beginning in 2017, retaliation in violation of victim’s rights have increased significantly as well.
-Reports of sexual harassment and retaliation are often linked together with termination of employment or other adverse changes to employment as the retaliatory event that follows reports or charges filed with an agency.

 What is sexual harassment?

 Sexual harassment of an employee includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact or other verbal or physical conduct or communication of a sexual nature.
 Harassment does not have to be based on a sexual desire or be sexual in nature to constitute sexual harassment.
-The harassment can include offensive remarks about a person’s sex in general, actions or words that invade the privacy of a person’s body or words or actions that make an employee feel uncomfortable.
-Sexual harassment can include just words and/or just physical touching/assault.
+The harassment can include offensive remarks about a person’s sex in general.

 What are examples of sexual harassment?

 Sexual harassment in the workplace can come in many forms.
 Common examples include:

 - Sexual comments about a person’s clothing, behavior or body